 Anyway, people with money in the field came along and decided they needed to experiment.
 They made their own hastily made prototype and are conducting field tests on tinplate.

-In general, according to the results of the tests it became clear that electric motor is what you need to make corners with this chassis.
-Further you can still play with the settings and improve, but happy with the fact that the electric has given an increase in performance in 2 times (the feeling).
+In general, according to the results of the tests, it became clear that an electric motor is what you need to make corners with this chassis.
+Further, you can still play with the settings and improve, but happy with the fact that the electric has given an increase in performance in 2 times (the feeling).